 Children who are showing behaviours that pose a risk to themselves or others or the environment will have a risk assessment undertaken using the pro-forma and guidance issued by Hampshire County Council.
-The SENCo is responsible for the completion of these in liaison with the child's classteacher and/or a member of the Leadership Team.
-The risk assessment will be shared with the child's parent.
+The Headteacher is responsible for the completion of these in liaison with the child's class teacher and/or the SENCo.